 ‘After I finished the challenge it felt horrible being back at work.
 I’d just stare out of the office window and wish that all I had to do was get up and run.
 I’d do it again in a heartbeat, but I’d do it slower and enjoy the coast paths.
 I’m planning an exciting challenge for 2017 – but I’m keeping my cards close to my chest…’

 Arry’s top tips for ultra-running

-Remember every step is s step closer to your goal
+-Remember every step gets you closer to your goal,

 -Identify the reason you want to do it, it may be the difference between finishing it and not finishing it.